-- The beta-binominal model was used to assess the SNR at the performance score level.
-The overall mean reliability score was 0.9340 (Confidence Interval [0.99331, 0.99350]). - The Standing Committee had no concerns about reliability. - The developer attempted construct validity by correlating the results of NQF #0507 with other measures but was unable to find suitable measures for this purpose within same accountability program. - The developer also attempted criterion validity testing using data at the population level but was unable to format measures' data sets to perform an empirical analysis; while MIPS #409 and MIPS #413 were specified at the individual-clinician level, the Centers for Medicare & Medicaid Services (CMS) was unable to provide the developer with individual-level data because all submissions were made at the group level. - The developer performed a new face validity study in November 2020, which demonstrated that 82.15% (23 members) of the panel either agreed or strongly agreed that this measure accurately distinguishes good from poor quality. - Empirical validity testing is required for maintenance measures.
-However, the Standing Committee can assess whether the developer had a reasonable approach to attempting empirical validity and whether it was sufficient to resort to face validity. - A Standing Committee member asked the developer whether they could have approached validity testing by auditing a sample number of charts outside of the measure data set to demonstrate the accuracy of the method used to report.
-The developer stated that they did not know this was an option for testing but that it could be possible. - The Standing Committee did not reach consensus on validity during the measure evaluation meeting.
+- The beta-binominal model was used to assess the signal-to-noise ratio at the performance-score level.
+The overall mean reliability score was 0.9340, CI (0.99331, 0.99350). - The Standing Committee had no concerns about reliability. - The developer attempted construct validity by correlating the results of NQF #0507 with other measures but was unable to find suitable measures for this purpose within same accountability program. - The developer also attempted criterion validity testing using data at the population level but was unable to format measures' data sets to perform an empirical analysis; while MIPS #409 and MIPS #413 were specified at the individual-clinician level, the Centers for Medicare & Medicaid Services (CMS) was unable to provide the developer with individual level data because all submissions were done at the group level. - The developer performed a new face validity study in November 2020, which demonstrated that 82.15% (23 members) of the panel either agreed or strongly agreed that this measure accurately distinguishes good from poor quality. - Empirical validity testing is required for maintenance measures.
+However, the Standing Committee can assess whether the developer had a reasonable approach to attempting empirical validity and whether it was sufficient to resort to face validity. - A Standing Committee member asked the developer if they could have approached validity testing by auditing a sample number of charts outside of the measure data set to demonstrate the accuracy of the method used to report.
+The developer stated they did not know that this was an option for testing but that it could be possible. - The Standing Committee did not reach consensus on validity during the measure evaluation meeting. - During the post-comment period, the developer conducted additional data element validity testing and submitted this testing as a public comment.
+The Standing Committee reviewed this information and determined the measure did meet the validity criterion and passed the measure on validity.